pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Camera Calibration and Distortion correction

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.
-The code for this step is contained in the cameraCalibration function.
+The code for this step is contained in the `cameraCalibration()` function.
-The output of the cameraCalibration function is
+The output of the `cameraCalibration()` function is
  - Object points : 3d  points in real world space
  - Image points : 2d points in the image plane

 Steps
 - Twenty one different images of chessboard pattern are used for camera calibration.
-- convert the images from BGR 2 GRAY scale
+- First images are converted from BGR 2 GRAY scale.
-- Find the chess board corner using cv2.findChessboardCorners function
+- Then chess board corners are identified using `cv2.findChessboardCorners()` function.
-- Use cv2.calibrateCamera function to do camera calibration.
-The output of which is used to undistort the image
+- Then `cv2.calibrateCamera()` function is used to do camera calibration.

 ![alt text][image1]